Venafi/aws-private-ca-policy-venafi/README.md

 Change "YOUR_KMS_KEY_ARN_HERE" in `VenafiPolicyLambdaRolePolicy.json` the to the ARN of your KMS key.

 1. Create roles for the Venafi Lambda functions and attach policies to them:

-    - for the Venafi Policy Lambda:
+    - For the Venafi Policy Lambda:
         ```bash
         aws iam create-role \
             --role-name VenafiPolicyLambdaRole \